Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Abstract

 \section{Abstract}

-Large language models (LLMs) have been adopted to perform text-to-SQL tasks, utilizing their in-context learning (ICL) capability to translate natural language questions into structured query language (SQL).
-However, such a technique faces correctness problems and requires efficient repairing solutions.
-In this paper, we conduct the first comprehensive study of text-to-SQL errors.
+Large language models (LLMs) have been adopted for text-to-SQL tasks, utilizing their in-context learning (ICL) capability to translate natural language questions into SQL queries.
+However, such a technique faces correctness problems.
+In this paper, we conduct the first comprehensive study of text-to-SQL errors of ICL-based techniques.
 Our study covers four representative ICL-based techniques, five basic repairing methods, two benchmarks, and two LLM settings.
-We find that text-to-SQL errors are widespread and summarize 29 error types of 7 categories.
-We also find that existing repairing attempts have limited correctness improvement at the cost of high computational overhead with many mis-repairs.
-Based on the findings, we propose \tool, a novel text-to-SQL error detection and repairing framework.
-The evaluation demonstrates that \tool outperforms existing solutions by repairing 13.8\% more queries with neglectable mis-repairs and 67.4\% less overhead.
+We find that text-to-SQL errors are widespread and summarize 27 error types of 7 categories.
+We also find that existing repairing attempts have limited correctness improvement while having high computational overhead and many mis-repairs.
+Based on these findings, we propose \tool, a novel text-to-SQL error detection and repairing framework.
+The evaluation demonstrates that \tool outperforms existing solutions by repairing 13.8\% more queries with a negligible number of mis-repairs and reducing 67.4\% repair latency.
+The artifact is publicly available at GitHub.